 However, despite its agenda and its actions, popular support quickly leaks from the government.
 The government's reluctance to address social welfare and land reform issues causes popular resentment.
 Its failure to withdraw Russia from the First World War seals its fate.

-Anarchy starts to mount.
-Workers begin to take control of factories.
-Peasants start to seize land and kill landowners.
-Soldiers begin to mutiny.
+Anarchy begins to spread.
+Workers start to take control of factories.
+Peasants begin to seize land and kill landowners.
+Soldiers start to mutiny.
 Russia is becoming ungovernable.

 Lenin, believing Russia has reached a critical point for the onset of revolution, attempts to return home.